 Outdoor Sculpture Exhibition

-Sculptors who were born in or living in one of the thirteen Appalachian states submitted images of up to three sculptures for consideration, and the juried competition resulted in the selection of the works included in this exhibition.
+The North Georgia Outdoor Sculpture Exhibition is a regional juried exhibition presented annually by the Department of Visual Arts (DoVA) at the University of North Georgia.
+Sculptors who were either born in or are currently residing in one of the thirteen Appalachian states submit images of up to three sculptures for consideration, and the juried competition results in the selection of the works included in this exhibition.

 For more information, call the Department of Visual Arts: 706-867-2832

 Christian is an assistant professor and BFA sculpture coordinator at Shepherd University where he initiated and manages the campus collection of Public Sculpture.
 Christian is inspired by the systematic structure in which culture, interpersonal relationship and civilization is based.
 Aesthetically he is rooted in the maritime, contemporary craft and the constructed landscape.
 Christian is a US Fulbright Scholar an inaugural Hamiltonian Fellow, and has done community projects with the Chesapeake Bay Maritime Museum, The Mariners Museum in Norfolk VA, Jackson County Green Energy Park in Sylva NC, and has had numerous solo and group exhibitions nationally and in the Baltimore and Washington Area.